Elevation Church: Spontaneous baptisms

-In 2014, Elevation Church has been criticized over its practice of selecting volunteers who wish to be baptized to do so during so-called "spontaneous baptism" services.
-In response to the initial coverage, Elevation released a statement, which reads in part: "We are confident that those who attend Elevation Church know and understand our mission and vision for reaching people for Jesus Christ.
+In response to the coverage, Steven Furtick replied in a sermon that "'I'm Too Scared of God' to Manipulate Baptisms."
+Elevation Church also released a statement, underscoring, "We are confident that those who attend Elevation Church know and understand our mission and vision for reaching people for Jesus Christ.
 As attendees, they are provided, through weekly teachings, biblical context for everything we do and practice, such as baptism, giving, serving and inviting friends to church."